emily-ebel/indian-tribal-microbiome/README.md

-This folder contains analysis scripts and input data tables from Ebel and Kulkarni et al., “‬Indian tribal gut microbiomes vary with dairy and grain consumption," in revision as of November 2025.
+This folder contains analysis scripts and input data tables from Ebel and Kulkarni et al., “‬Indian tribal gut microbiomes vary with dairy and grain consumption," in revision as of December 2025.

 Raw sequencing data are available at https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1266865/.